 The things you eat and drink and the drugs and supplements you take can affect the way warfarin works, so you may need to make some lifestyle changes.
-For example, vitamin K helps your body form blood clots, and foods that have a lot of it may keep blood thinners from working as well as they should.
-That means you may need to limit things like leafy green vegetables, fish, and liver.
+For example, vitamin K helps your body form blood clots, and foods that have a lot of it may change how blood thinners work.

 Another kind of blood thinner is called a direct-acting oral anticoagulant.
 These include apixaban (Eliquis,) betrixaban (Bevyxxa,) dabigatran (Pradaxa,) edoxaban (Savaysa,) and rivaroxaban (Xarelto).
 You don’t need your blood tested while you’re on them, and you don’t have to be as careful with food or other medicines.

 If you take blood thinners for a long time, you should see your doctor at least once a year to talk about the pros and cons.

 How to Help Yourself

 In addition to taking your medication as your doctor instructed, you can do a few other things to make another DVT less likely.

 - Get up and around as soon as you safely can after an injury or surgery.
 Staying active helps your blood flow like it should.